“Exercise? But my neck (or back) hurts!”

 LOW BACK PAIN

-Colorado Springs back pain patients over the edge…with good reason!
+Colorado Springs back pain sufferers mad…with good reason!
 The Chiropractic TRUhealthDR

 gets it!
 Compared with slight or other interventions Pilates is a